Lisek7287/Discord-Themes/README.md

 ## ⚠️ Disclaimer

-> ❗ These themes are made for **personal use only**.
-> Using custom themes is not officially supported by Discord — use at your own risk.
+> ❗ Using custom themes is not officially supported by Discord — **use at your own risk**.

 ---